 The Blue Ice Caves in Vatnajökull Glacier

-The nature reserve is named after its star attraction, the mighty Vatnajökull ice cap (meaning “Water Glacier”) which covers an incredible 8% of the country’s landmass (8,500 square kilometres).
+The national park is named after its star attraction, the mighty Vatnajökull ice cap (meaning “Water Glacier”), which covers an incredible 8% of the country’s landmass (8,500 square kilometres).
 Vatnajökull’s size not only makes it Iceland’s largest glacier but also Europe’s.

 From Where do Blue Ice Cave Tours Depart?